 "cogitations" Or "thoughts, meditations".
+"From Latin 'cogitatus, cogitare', from 'co-' 'together or with' + 'agitare' 'to stir or revolve' (we get our English word 'agitate' from 'agitare'.) + '-ation',

+68 Peter Ruckman, Bible Believer's Commentary on Daniel, pages 195-196.

-"From Latin 'cogitatus, cogitare', from 'co-' 'together or with' + 'agitare' 'to stir or revolve' (we get our English word 'agitate' from 'agitare'.) + '-ation', 'state or condition.'
-Thus 'cogitations' are 'two or three times of having thought things over and over' (revolving them in the mind and having considered them from all angles) (Steven J. White, White's Dictionary of the King James Language, volume 1, pages 246-247)."
+'state or condition.'
+Thus 'cogitations' are 'two or three times of having thought things over and over' (revolving them in the mind and having considered them from all angles)."69